 The exhibition AESCHYLI is divided into three scenes.

-The first, in the lobby of the Palace of Lorenzo Cattaneo, is inspired by the card game designed by Charles and Ray Eames, and consists of an installation of 212 cards on which are reproduced drawings, photographs of models, collages and graphic elaborations that show our common passion for architectural representation, not only as an ex-post restitution of a project but as a fundamental research and design process.
+The first, in the lobby of the Palace of Lorenzo Cattaneo, is inspired by the card game designed by Charles and Ray Eames and consists of an installation of 212 cards on which are reproduced drawings, photographs of models, collages, and graphic elaborations that show our shared passion for architectural representation, not only as ex-post restitution of a project but as a fundamental research and design process.

-The second, within the PIA office, consists of a video projection of the works carried out or still in the process.
+Within the PIA office, the second consists of a video projection of the works carried out or still in the process.